txrx0101/devopsdao-docs/devopsdao-token-economics.md

 Devospdao Token will be needed to mint skill tags

 Devopsdao Token will be needed to participate in coding classes on our learning hub

+# Are tasks paid in devopsdao token?

+No, all tasks have a USDT value and tasks are paid in USDT.

+Service fees are collected in USDT as well.

+USDT will be used by the treasury to burn them for devopsdao token.